fallahn/crogine/samples/golf/mod_kit/course_format.md

 Also since 1.7.0 props may have `emitters` added to them and `particles`.
 The `particles` property contains a path to a particle settings file which, if loaded successfully, will be parented to the prop, and started once the hole loads.
 Parented particles follow the prop as it moves along a path, so can be used for the spray behind a boat for example.
 The `emitter` property contains a single name which references an audio emitter defined in `assets/golf/sound/props.xas`.
 If the emitter exists in this file it will be parented to the prop, useful for creating effects such as the noise of a boat engine.
 Both emitters and particles can be defined in Blender, using a Sound object for emitters, or an Empty set to draw as a point for particle emitters (see `placeholders.blend`).
 If these are parented to a prop model in Blender the export script will automatically append them to the exported file.

+###### Hole Model Materials
+Materials used for the hole models should be set to VertexLit to enable the `mask colour` property.
+The mask colour is used to control a variety of effects on the materials when rendered.
+By default the mask value is WHITE which mean no effect... so to increase the value of a specific effect you must use `1.0 - value` - which might be counterintuitive at first.

+ - Red Channel.
+Tilt shading.
+1 = no effect, 0 = full effect.
+As materials tilt in the world they are gradually shaded, eg the sides of bunkers, or on the green to highlight slopes.
+ - Green Channel.
+Water dither.
+1 = no effect, 0 = full effect.
+As the material approaches the waterline a dithered, darkening effect is added.
+ - Blue channel.
+Stone face.
+Used on stone materials it allows a stone pattern texture to be blended with materials as they become more vertical.

 From version 1.15 it is possible to place all prop data in a single configuration file and include it in multiple `*.hole` files.
 EG
 Props.include